+An important part of the addiction treatment and recovery process is receiving proper nutrition to begin healing both your body and mind.
 Lunch is prepared daily by our on-site culinary team and is served family style.
-An important part of the addiction treatment and recovery process is receiving proper nutrition to begin healing both body and mind.

-After lunch, clients are invited to join our clinical staff and their peers in the afternoon group.
+After lunch, you will be invited to join our clinical staff and your peers in the afternoon group.
 Topics covered include mindfulness, life skills, managing cravings, and coping skills.

-After dinner, clients are invited to join a sober member of the community for an on-site recovery meeting.
+Connecting with others who understand what you are going through makes the recovery process more fulfilling and long lasting.
+After dinner, you will be invited to join a sober member of the community for an on-site recovery meeting.
 These community-led meetings rotate between 12-Step, SMART Recovery, and Refuge Recovery.

-After the addiction recovery meeting is finished, clients are given time to wind down.
-This is a time for clients to talk with each other, journal, and connect with their family members via phone.
+After the addiction recovery meeting is finished, you will be given time to wind down.
+This is a time for you to talk with other clients, journal, and connect with your family members through phone calls.

-Before lights out, medications are administered as needed and clients have time to check in with medical staff before they’re asked to gather for a short Nightly Reflection.
-This group session is led by a member of the behavioral health team and is an opportunity for clients to focus on gratitude and reflect on the events of their day.
+Before going to sleep, you will be given any medications you need and you will have time to check in with medical staff before you’re asked to gather for a short nightly reflection.
+This group session is led by a member of the behavioral health team and is an opportunity for you to focus on gratitude and reflect on the events of their day.

-Clients are asked to share how they’re doing mentally, physically, emotionally, and spiritually.
-They are also given the opportunity to make any amends to their peers or staff for things that were said or done during the day.
+You will be asked to share how you’re doing mentally, physically, emotionally, and spiritually.
+You are also given the opportunity to make any amends to their peers or staff for things that were said or done during the day.

-Common Hallucinogens include ayahuasca, DMT, LSD, Peyote, and psilocybin.
-These tend to cause auditory or visual hallucinations.
+Hallucinogens encompass a group of substances like ayahuasca, DMT, LSD, Peyote, and psilocybin.
+They alter perception, mood, and cognition, often resulting in auditory or visual hallucinations.

 MDMA, is a synthetically made drug that acts as both as a hallucinogen and a stimulant.
-Also referred to as, X, Molly, or Ecstasy.
+It’s risks include dehydration, increased body temperature, and neurotoxicity.
+It is also referred to as, X, Molly, or Ecstasy.